 The Clarksville Police Department has full authority on campus to make traffic stops, conduct arrests, criminal investigations and intervention as defined by federal, state, and municipal laws and regulations.
 Criminal activity is handled by the Clarksville Police Department.
+Our Public Safety Officers do not have any arrest authority, but will assist in helping students and staff report incidents to local law enforcement

 The University of the Ozarks Public Safety certified as a private security agency through the Arkansas State Police on July 23, 2019.
 Under this certification the University has begun to deploy armed Commissioned Security Officers (CSO) are also certified through the Arkansas State Police.
-Staff consists of a combination of armed CSOs and noncommissioned unarmed public safety personnel.
-Our CSOs are hand selected from prior and retired law enforcement officers.
+The staff consists of a combination of armed CSOs and noncommissioned unarmed public safety personnel.
+Our CSOs are hand-selected from prior and retired law enforcement officers.
 They must meet and exceed the Arkansas State Police requirements and pass university background and psychological evaluation.

-Relationship of Public Safety with State and Local Law Enforcement
+Relationship of Public Safety with State and Local Law Enforcement medical in emergency situations.

-The Department of Public Safety has an excellent working relationship with state, county, and city law enforcement officials and agencies.
-The Clarksville Police Department has entrusted University of the Ozarks Public Safety with their police radios so the university can have direct and immediate communication with police, fire, and medical in emergency situations.
 There is no written memorandum of understanding between University of the Ozarks and these agencies, however the university communicates regularly with these agencies and assists on investigations and exchanges information as deemed necessary.
 The Director of Public Safety is responsible for coordinating joint efforts between the university and local law enforcement officials.